gsgxnet/cproj_tidy_gs/README.md

 The R file will do the task when the raw files are in the same working directory and subdirecories with the same tree structure as the zip source contains.

-The data structures are descibed in the file codebook.md
+The data structures are descibed in the file codebook.md (incomplete)